-She was the life and soul of the involved in the organisation of the yearly moot competition, which is held at a different African university every year, where she mothered the young participants, giving them advice and help.
+She was the life and soul of the involved in the organisation of the yearly moot competition, which is Law Faculty Auditorium.

-Gill Jacot Guillarmod from the Human Rights Centre lost her battle against cancer and passed away last Friday.
+"The absence of her vivacious Gill Jacot Guillarmod from the Human Rights Centre lost her battle against cancer and passed away last Friday.